bgno1/sds_rebalance/README.md

 )
 ```

+In summary, the argument passed to the `YOLO(...)` function can be one of the following:

+- `yolov8_sds.yaml`, `yolov8_sds2.yaml`, `yolo11_sds.yaml`, or `yolo11_sds2.yaml`
+  These YAML files define the architecture of different YOLO versions (YOLOv8 or YOLO11) for the corresponding SeaDronesSee v1 or v2 datasets.

+The `data` argument passed to `model.train(...)` should match the dataset split and version being used, and can be one of:

+- `sds.yaml`, `sds_balanced.yaml`, `sds2.yaml`, or `sds2_balanced.yaml`
+  These files define the dataset structure and annotation paths for the original or rebalanced SeaDronesSee v1 and v2 datasets.

 Key details:

 - The `workers` and `batch` parameters should be adjusted based on your hardware, particularly the GPU.
 Setting these values too high on low-spec machines may lead to crashes.
 Additionally, these parameters impact both training speed and model performance.

-- The files `yolov8_sds.yaml`, `sds.yaml`, and `sds_balanced.yaml` can be found in the `yolo` directory of this repository.
+- All of the YAML files mentioned above can be found in the `yolo` directory of this repository and can be modified as needed.

-In addition, YOLOv8 uses the CIoU loss function by default.
+In addition, YOLOv8 and YOLO11 uses the CIoU loss function by default.
 To use the WIoU loss function as mentioned in the paper, the following changes should be made:

 - Import `wiou_loss` (the `wiou_loss.py` file can be found in the `yolo` directory of this repository) into `ultralytics/utils/loss.py`.